telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/olap-cube-setup.md

 ## Install SSAS

-For detailed information on how to install the [SQL Server Analysis Services](http://technet.microsoft.com/en-us/library/ms175609(v=sql.90).aspx), follow the [MSDN tutorial](http://msdn.microsoft.com/en-us/library/hh403424(v=sql.110).aspx).
+For detailed information on how to install the [SQL Server Analysis Services](http://technet.microsoft.com/en-us/library/ms175609(v=sql.90).aspx), refer to the [MSDN tutorial](http://msdn.microsoft.com/en-us/library/hh403424(v=sql.110).aspx).

 ## Define OLAP Cube

-For detailed information on how to create, define, and deploy the OLAP multidimensional cube, follow the [MSDN multidimensional modelling tutorial](http://msdn.microsoft.com/en-us/library/ms170208(v=sql.110).aspx).
+For detailed information on how to create, define, and deploy the OLAP multidimensional cube, refer to the [MSDN multidimensional modelling tutorial](http://msdn.microsoft.com/en-us/library/ms170208(v=sql.110).aspx).

 ## Configure HTTP Access

-HTTP access to SQL Server Analysis Services can be enabled by using a MSMDPUMP.ddl ISAPI extension.
+To enable the HTTP access to SQL Server Analysis Services, use an `MSMDPUMP.ddl` ISAPI extension.

-For detailed information on how to set up the MSMDPUMP.ddl extension, follow the [MSDN HTTP access tutorial](http://technet.microsoft.com/en-us/library/gg492140.aspx).
+For detailed information on how to set up the `MSMDPUMP.ddl` extension, refer to the [MSDN HTTP access tutorial](http://technet.microsoft.com/en-us/library/gg492140.aspx).

 For an online accessible OLAP service for test purposes, use `http://demos.telerik.com/olap/msmdpump.dll`.
 Note that the URL does not open directly in the browser.

 ## Enable Cross-Domain Access

 > **Important**
-> This step is not required if the cube is not intended to be requested from different domains.
+>

-For detailed information on Cross-Origin Resource Sharing (CORS), follow [this link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
+> If the cube is not intended to be requested from different domains, skip this step.

-If you want to allow cross-domain requests to the OLAP service, enable the CORS behavior of your server.
-The sections below demonstrate how to enable CORS of an [Internet Information Services (IIS)](http://www.iis.net/) server.
+For detailed information on Cross-Origin Resource Sharing (CORS), refer to [this link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).

-Cross-domain access requires you to configure HTTP Response Headers and the `OPTIONS` method server response.
+To allow cross-domain requests to the OLAP service, enable the CORS behavior of your server.
+The following sections demonstrate how to enable CORS on an [Internet Information Services (IIS)](http://www.iis.net/) server.
+Cross-domain access requires you to configure the HTTP Response Headers and the `OPTIONS` method server response.

-### Configure HTTP Response Headers
+### Configuring HTTP Response Headers

 To configure HTTP Response Headers, specify:
 * The domains that will perform the data requests.
 * An [HTTP method](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) through which the data will be transferred.
-* HTTP Headers that can be used in the requests.
+* The HTTP Headers that can be used in the requests.
-* User credentials that are going to be required if an authenticated access is used.
+* The user credentials that are going to be required if an authenticated access is used.

-The example below demonstrates the list of HTTP Response Headers that show the settings required to enable the IIS CORS behavior.
+The following example demonstrates the list of the HTTP Response Headers that show the settings required to enable the IIS CORS behavior.

 ###### Example